KTH/webtex/doc/README.txt

 create images from the TeX DVI output.
 Both the latex and dvipng binaries must be executable using the system path of the servlet container.

-This require at least the texlive-latex and dvipng packages to be installed on RHEL6.
+This require, e.g, at least the texlive-latex, dvipng and tomcat6 packages to be installed on RHEL6.

 Deployment